 Poetry gives pupils the opportunity to explore and develop their use of language.
-Using this resource pack, pupils in KS2 will explore haikus, reading examples and exploring their structure before writing their own around the theme of nature.
+Using this resource pack, pupils in KS2 will explore haikus, reading examples showing WAGOLL (what a good one looks like), and exploring their structure, before writing their own around the theme of nature, using a range of poetic techniques.

 World Poetry Day is on the 21st March and this resource pack provides materials to read, write and celebrate poetry.